The Best Thermostats That Work With Alexa

 What I Like

 Usually when we get to the budget end of the range, the products are cheap and tacky, and likely very unreliable.
-In this case, we have well designed hardware from an established smart device company in the Wyze Smart Thermostat.
+In this case, we have well designed hardware from an established smart device company in the Wyze Smart WiFi Thermostat.

-Being a cheaper product you will find the materials and finish not up to the same standard as the more expensive brands, and you won’t find the wealth of smart features on something like Nest or ecobee smart thermostats.
+Being a cheaper product, you will find the materials and finish not up to the same standard as the more expensive brands, and you won’t find the wealth of smart features on something like Nest or ecobee smart thermostats.
 However, if you’re looking for an easy to install thermostat that can be controlled from your phone as well as Alexa or Google Assistant, then this may be all you need.

 The installation follows a similar approach to the bigger players, with the wires coming into the mounting plate and connecting to the labelled terminal blocks above and below.
 This is made easier by the Wyze app which asks you for your system setup, which wires you have, and then tells you what to put where.